 LEARN HOW TO MAKE RISOTTO LIKE A PRO with this creamy Garlic Parmesan risotto recipe!

-This creamy risotto recipe is easy to make on the stove top OR in the oven!
+This Parmesan risotto recipe is easy to make on the stove top OR in the oven!
 This risotto recipe is unbelievably flavorful, warm and comforting, and as easy as stirring rice!
-This simple Parmesan risotto is infused with shallots, garlic, Parmesan, replete with butter and never fails to impress (perfect for Easter!).
+This simple garlic Parmesan risotto is infused with shallots, garlic, Parmesan, replete with butter and never fails to impress (perfect for Easter!).
 The oven version is 100% foolproof and doesn’t require constant stirring or babysitting.
-Once you make this risotto recipe once, you will be BLOWN away at how easy it is and a whole new world of risotto flavors and textures will open up!
+Once you make this Parmesan risotto recipe once, you will be BLOWN away at how easy it is and a whole new world of risotto flavors and textures will open up!

-With Easter just around the corner, I have a bunch of company worthy recipes coming your way, starting with this impressive AND delicious velvety risotto!
+With Easter just around the corner, I have a bunch of company worthy recipes coming your way, starting with this impressive AND delicious velvety Parmesan risotto!

 If you’ve been living a risotto-less life – stop the insanity!
 Risotto is unbelievably creamy, velvety, buttery, savory, salty and pure addicting – just try and stop at one spoonful!

-When I made this risotto recipe last week, Patrick was oohing and ahhing, gushing with comments in between bites: “amazing,” “this is the best risotto I’ve ever had,” “I’ve been all around the world and never had risotto this good,” “seriously hands down the best risotto…” And you too can make the “best risotto” with this Garlic Parmesan risotto recipe.
+When I made this Parmesan risotto recipe last week, Patrick was oohing and ahhing, gushing with comments in between bites: “amazing,” “this is the best risotto I’ve ever had,” “I’ve been all around the world and never had risotto this good,” “seriously hands down the best risotto…” And you too can make the “best risotto” with this Garlic Parmesan risotto recipe.